Accredited Biomedical Science Programs - Degrees & Certificates

 Duke University School of Medicine: Master of Biomedical Sciences

-The master of biomedical sciences at Duke University is designed for those looking for careers where graduate-level biomedical science is required.
-In addition to providing linguistic and systemic training, the program has elements that are hands-on and practical.
-Those enrolled in Duke’s program will receive EMT training, be a part of an interprofessional healthcare team, and learn anatomy through cadaver dissection.
+Duke University’s master’s of biomedical sciences program is designed for those looking for careers where graduate-level biomedical science is required.
+In addition to providing linguistic and systemic training, the program has hands-on and practical elements.
+Those enrolled in Duke’s program will receive EMT training, be part of an interprofessional healthcare team, and learn anatomy through cadaver dissection.

 Examples of coursework in the 38-credit program include the essentials of health practice and professional development; medical statistics; health systems; cellular sciences; human structure; organ systems; and evidence-based clinical practice.
 GRE, MCAT, and DAT scores are not required to apply but can be submitted if the applicant wishes.